Hubert H. Humphrey Fellowship Pre-Academic Program

 - Prescriptions filled at the Student Health Center are not free, but they are less expensive than other pharmacies.

-- Dental care is not available at Watkins.
+- Dental and vision care are not available at Watkins.

 Appointment Line: 785-864-9507